 As for cardio versus strength training, if your main goal is to build muscle, Freeman says strength training alone is enough.
 He does, however, recommend incorporating some cardio training into your routine because it’s important for heart health, and aiming for a schedule like weight training three to four days a week and doing cardio two days per week.

-Even though cardio can impede strong gains in strength training, notes Cadiz Saldarriaga, that doesn’t mean you can’t do both if you’re trying to build muscle—you just need to make smart diet choices.
+Even though cardio can impede gains in strength training for certain athletes, notes Cadiz Saldarriaga, that doesn’t mean you can’t do both if you’re trying to build muscle—you just need to make smart diet choices.
 “Think of the energy that your body depletes when you put it through a long run or intense bike ride.
 When you’re at a deficit of your glycogen stores (the energy your body uses), most athletes begin to see suffering in their performance.
 You need to find the yin and yang when fusing intense strength training with cardiovascular training.
 Proper diet and recovery will be key to ensure you are not just performing well, but also resting well and giving your body the time and nutrients it needs to build the muscle you have stressed,” he says.

 Freeman suggests the following exercises for building muscle.